-The insurer must provide 3 months notice before reducing or discontinuing the worker's weekly payments.
+The insurer must provide 3 months notice before increasing the weekly payments of an existing recipient of weekly payments.

 Example: The worker returns to work full time and is receiving their pre-injury average weekly earnings.
 The insurer confirms this with the worker and the employer.
 The insurer makes a work capacity decision that the worker's weekly payments are to be discontinued.